-Discussion Draft, Version 2, Prepared by K. Robertson on behalf of Planning Board, September 1, 2023 (Revised 11/01/2023 to include new "Setback Graphic.")
+Discussion Draft, Version 1, Prepared by Karen Robertson, September 1, 2023

-Amendment #1:

-- (a) To amend Section II, 2.1 Definitions, the word "Lot Line, Front" by omitting the last sentence that allows the owner to designate the front lot line when on a corner lot.
-The amendment is intended to address a conflict in the Zoning Ordinance between the definition and the Setback Graphic. - (b) To amend Section II, 2.1 Definitions, replacing the Setback Graphic with a newer illustration to help clarify the distinctions between front, side, and rear yard setbacks.
+Amendment #1: To amend Section II, 2.1 Definitions, the word "Lot Line, Front" by omitting the last sentence that allows the owner to designate the front lot line when on a corner lot.
+The amendment removes a conflict in the Zoning Ordinance between the definition and the Setback Graphic.